you-desing/alx-system_engineering-devops/0x02-shell_redirections/README.md

 #!/bin/bash
-echo " Write a script that prints phrase "
+Write a script that prints phrase